Monty Python and the Holy Grail

 1/5

-There are very brief instances of characters consuming drinks, but it is not a focus of the plot and does not promote substance use.
+There are very brief instances of characters drinking in a tavern setting, but substance use is not a focal point of the story.

 Frightening Scenes